niclan/Javafox/README.md

 Thanks to a pull request you can now also run ancient Firefoxes for those that need browsers to support ancient BMCs with ancient now-unsupported https: encryption.

-## Oracle
+## No Oracle No More

-As of 2019-04-16 Oracle has changed the license for Java to a **very restrictive** license which is at odds with using this package at work at all.
+As of 2019-04-16 Oracle has changed the license for Java to a **very restrictive** license which is at odds with using it at work at all.
 Therefore the package has been updatet to use OpenJDK and the IcedTea Firefox plugin.
-I have not tested the IcedTea plugin with e.g. HP iLO at all yet due to work and personal priorities.
+This combination still works well with HP iLO2 which is the oldest hardware I have access to.

 If you need to use Oracle Java 8 please refer to commit dd7ccd6 (https://github.com/niclan/Javafox/tree/dd7ccd683f61444b027779e2bdddd7be1bd9eac8) and note that you can not use it with anything but personal computers and personally owned equipment in any way unless you have a previously downloaded JRE you can use with it.

+Or if you have a paid up license with Oracle.

 ## Installing